mikempx/grafana-as-code/readme.md

 6. **Create your OKTA environment**.
 Details in the [OKTA Details](https://github.com/mikempx/grafana-as-code/blob/main/readme.md#okta-details) section below.
 You will be surprised how easy it is to configure OKTA for the first time.

 7. Set up SAML SSO on your stack (Administration...Authentication...SAML) .
 Details in the "More Details" section below.

+8. In your Grafana Cloud environment, you need to enable the "🍕QuickPizza SRE Demo".
+Go to "More Apps" > "Demo Data Dashboards" > "Install Dashboards".
+It is required for our Label-Based Access Control to work as the datasource, `grafanacloud-demoinfra-prom` will be added to your Grafana Cloud instance.

+9. You will need to install the Infinity plugin to your your Grafana Cloud environment.
+Go to "Administration" > "Plugins and Data" > "Plugins".
+Search for `Infinity` and then click `Install`.

 ## Possible Scenario
 Details on the possible scenario are explained in the [More Details](https://github.com/mikempx/grafana-as-code/blob/main/readme.md#potential-talk-track) section, but can be summarized in the following picture.